peter88213/scappex/docs/usage.md

 Either apply the "Scene" style, if any, via context menu, or tick "Shadow" in the Inspector to mark the note as scene.

 ![Screenshot: Set note shadow](Screenshots/mark_scene.png)

+To make the scene a "Notes" scene, either apply the "NotesScene" style, or make its border style "Cloud" in the Inspector.

+### Mark tags

+Either apply the "Tag" style, if any, via context menu, or make the note's border style "Square" in the Inspector.

 ### Mark locations